This post may contain affiliate links, view our disclosure policy.

-For those who are wondering, prior to starting Travel With A Plan, I had no previous writing or blogging experience.
+For those who are wondering, prior to starting my blog, Travel With A Plan, I had no previous writing or blogging experience.

 Likewise, I didn’t prep my blog for months before launching, nor did I have any previous social media followers or an email list.

 Having no prior experience before starting a blog makes a huge difference in your initial success.
 It is very slow going when you’re starting from scratch.

 Those with blogging experience, an established social media following, and knowledge of website design and development, have a significant advantage in that they can focus solely on creating content.

 I am doing all of this at the same time, perhaps like you are.
 And YEP, it’s a lot of hard work!